 You can easily spend a few days in Zakopane enjoying the laidback atmosphere, wooden huts, soaking up the sweeping views, and of course, skiing.

 Zakopane is located in the valley at the intersection of Gubalówka Hill and the magnificent Tatras Mountains, the highest in the Carpathians passing through Slovakia and Poland.

-The enchanting views of Tatra mountains carpeted with snow will linger with you long after your holiday.
+The enchanting views of the Tatra mountains carpeted with snow will linger with you long after your holiday.
 This magical mountain beckons many hikers and mountaineers that attempt climbs by basing in Zakopane.

 If you are here during Christmas, Zakopane feels like a magical paradise.
 The main pedestrian street of the town, Krupowki will house a Christmas market.

-The entire street is lit with Christmas lights, decorations and shops selling everything from handmade Christmas gifts to best Polish winter dishes and drinks.
+The entire street is lit with Christmas lights, decorations and shops selling everything from handmade Christmas gifts to the best Polish winter dishes and drinks.

 Indulge in Oscypek, delicious milk cheese made of sheep and cow milk, the signature food of Zakopane best tried with meat or berries.
 Keep yourself warm with the sauerkraut soup, or Polish spiced mulled beer with cinnamon and cloves.